cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 });
 ```

 You'll notice that I use the `assert` module of the Deno standard library for doing verifications.
-In version 0.10.0, `fresh-testing-library` the `expect` function was added to the `components.ts`.
+In version 0.10.0 of the `fresh-testing-library` the `expect` function was added to `components.ts`.
 Like others, this function comes from Preact Testing Library.

 The `expect` function has a number of matcher functions attached to it that do the verification.
 They have a [Jasmine-like API](https://jasmine.github.io/api/edge/matchers.html).
 Some of them behave similarly to the Deno-native assert functions.